 Let go of expectations.

-Regardless of the title of this article, no one can predict what will happen or how you will feel.
-In a yoga instructor training, you can’t thoroughly predict what’s to come.
-Remember that all you can do is your best when you decide to start on this adventure.
+Regardless of the title of this article, no one can predict what will happen or how you will feel, and you can’t thoroughly expect what’s to come in yoga instructor training.

 Keep in mind that your motivations may change over time.

-Have a yoga instructor training for your personal benefit.
+Have a yoga instructor training for your personal practice

-Accept that you don’t know everything about yoga certification.
+Accept that you don’t know everything about yoga classes

-You may not comprehend specific phrases, postures, topics, or even whole days.
-That’s okay!
-Consider this an investigation about yoga certification: be inquisitive, make mistakes, be perplexed, and seek assistance.
-Knowing that you don’t know is ideal, and it helps your ego tremendously!
-If you’re unsure, seek advice from your instructors, mentors, or peers; you’ll learn a lot more than if you appear to know everything from the start.
+If you’re unsure, seek advice from your instructors, mentors, or peers; you’ll learn much more than if you appear to know everything from the start.